 Why choose UCLA Health for gynecologic cancer care?

 We deliver gynecologic cancer care through the UCLA Jonsson Comprehensive Cancer Center (JCCC).
-The JCCC has an international reputation for providing the most up to date multidisciplinary gynecologic cancer treatments as well as new experimental therapies.
+The JCCC has an international reputation for providing the most up to date multidisciplinary gynecologic oncology treatments as well as new experimental therapies.
 Our experts guide the next generation of medical research.

 Our doctors use a patient-centered, evidence-based, holistic approach to cancer care, delivered with unwavering support and compassion.
 We specialize in all types of gynecologic cancer, including cervical, ovarian, endometrial, and uterine cancers.
 At UCLA Health, you’ll find:

 Expertise in gynecologic cancer: Our gynecologic oncologists deliver leading-edge treatments and the best possible care.

 Dedication to innovative research: Our patients inspire us every day to push the boundaries of science in search of a cure for gynecologic cancers.

 Personalized care: Our gynecologic oncology care doesn’t stop with a diagnosis or treatment.
 We lead with compassion, providing support every step of the way.

 Convenient locations: We offer gynecologic cancer treatment at multiple locations across the greater Los Angeles region.
 Our experts provide the highest quality care close to home at several UCLA Health community cancer care centers throughout the area.

 From diagnosis to post-cancer care, UCLA Health’s gynecologic oncologists offer comprehensive services, including: